JPL-IMCE/gov.nasa.jpl.imce.oml.converters/README.md

    For `*.owl` and `*.owl`, this comparison only reports which files are different between the two directories.
    The comparison does not report the differences in these files.

-   For `*.oml.json.zip`, this comparison reports line-level differences (added/deleted) for each OML table.
+   For `*.omlzip`, this comparison reports line-level differences (added/deleted) for each OML table.

 ### Convert from OML textual concrete Syntax